thycotic/privman-docs/tasks/sddl-client.md

 1. Under User Accounts click the __+__ button and use the search field to find the specific user account that has permissions to make changes to the Agent services.
 1. Click __Run Task__.

 Once the task runs the Start and Stop options for the two agent services is disabled for all users that don't have the Agent Administrator role.
+Due to the agents pulling any new commands based on schedule or connectivity, the execution of the task at the endpoint might not be immediate.